sush4nt/docker-containers/README.md

 7. Delete all containers: `docker rm -f $(docker ps -a -q)`
 8. Reattach to the tmux workspace: `tmux a` or `tmux attach`
 9. Exit a container: `exit`
+10. To check docker disk usage: `docker system df`
+11. To remove all docker build cache, containers and images: `docker system prune -all`
+12. To remove docker build cache: `docker builder prune`

 ### References: